exercism/bash/exercises/practice/two-fer/.approaches/introduction.md

 ## Shorthand testing

 For simple conditionals, the `if` syntax is not needed.
-This is similary to the ternary operator in some ways.
+This is similar to the ternary operator in some ways.

 ```bash
 (( $# == 0 )) && name=you || name="$1"